brisbanemakerspace/bms-wiki/policies/fees.md

 ### Maker Lite
 Fee: $39/mth

-* No commercial use allowed
+* No commercial use allowed ([Fair Use Policy](/policies/fair-use) applies)
-* No commissioned projects where a fee is paid allowed
-* Commissioned projects where a fee is NOT paid is allowed
+* Commissioned projects where a fee is paid are NOT permitted

 ### Maker Plus
 Fee: $59/mth